Lump Sum Allowances

 HMRC agreed to maintain the same approach for taxing death benefits.

-That means any lump sum payable on the death of a policyholder can be paid out without checks against the available allowance.
-It’s the responsibility of the legal personal representative to decide if the available allowance has been exceeded and how much is subject to tax.
+That means on the death of a policyholder, any lump sum due can continue to be paid out by the pension provider without first checking the amount against the available allowance.
+This is because it remains the responsibility of the legal personal representative to decide how much, if any, of the lump sum payment goes above the available allowance.

 What you need to consider: For death benefit cases tax is due on all benefits paid after death of a member over age 75.
 If a person dies who’s under age 75 tax is only due on any lump sum over the Lump Sum and Death Benefits Allowance unless benefits are not paid within 2 years in which case all benefits paid are taxable.